History- Master of Arts

 2. Non-thesis project.
 This might take the form of a museum exhibit or an innovative presentation of extensive archival research.
 It will have a clear and prominent written component.
 Six semester hours of credit (HST 700) are required with an oral examination upon completion.

 3. Examination.
 This option requires the student to take comprehensive finals in three related areas, one in the major field and two in minor fields, defined in conjunction with the advisor.
 The exams are both written and oral.
-Six semester hours of credit are required with this option as well; they must be chosen from: HST 677, HST 670, HST courses at 500-level.
+Six semester hours of credit are required with this option as well; they must be chosen from: HST 677, HST 670, 500-level HST courses.

 Language requirements for M.A. students are determined by their faculty advisor; hours taken for licensure in a language do not count toward a degree.